programminghistorian/ph-submissions/lessons/json-and-jq.md

 ...
 ```

-There are ways to get the same results using an even shorter query, but in most cases, it pays to break up your jq transformations into small steps
+There are ways to get the same results using an even shorter query, but in most cases, it pays to break up your jq transformations into small steps.

 #### One row per hashtag